MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-on-submissions.md

 When you've finished entering this info, click **Submit to the Store**.
 In most cases, the certification process takes about an hour.
 After that, your add-on will be published to the Store and ready for customers to purchase.

+> [!NOTE]
->**Note**&nbsp;&nbsp;The add-on must also be implemented in your app's code.
+> The add-on must also be implemented in your app's code.
 For more info, see [In-app purchases and trials](../monetize/in-app-purchases-and-trials.md).

 ## Updating an add-on after publication

 You can make changes to a published add-on at any time. add-on changes are submitted and published independently of your app, so you generally don't need to update the entire app in order to make changes to an add-on such as updating its price or description.

+> [!IMPORTANT]
-> **Important**&nbsp;&nbsp;If your app is available to customers on Windows 8.x, you will need to create and publish a new app submission in order to make the add-on updates visible to those customers.
+> If your app is available to customers on Windows 8.x, you will need to create and publish a new app submission in order to make the add-on updates visible to those customers.
 Similarly, if you add new add-ons to an app targeting Windows 8.x after the app has been published, you'll need to update your app's code to reference those add-ons, then resubmit the app.
 Otherwise, the new add-ons won't be visible to customers on Windows 8.x.

 To submit updates, go to the add-on's page in your dashboard and click **Update**.
 This will create a new submission for the add-on using the info from your previous submission as a starting point.
 Change the info you'd like, and then click **Submit to the Store**.